charlie-wong/coding-style/c/CFeatures.rst

 -------------------------------------------------------------------------------
 Just do not use ``goto`` when it is absolutely necessary.

-The goto statement comes in handy when a function exits from multiple locations and some common work such as cleanup has to be done.
+The ``goto`` statement comes in handy when a function exits from multiple locations and some common work such as cleanup has to be done.
 If there is no cleanup needed then just return directly.

-The use of ``goto`` make code hard to read and management, so just use it as rare as possible.
-If for some reason, you must use ``goto``, then choose label names which say what the goto does or why the goto exists.
+The abusively use of ``goto`` make code hard to read and management, so just use it as rare as possible.
+If for some reason, you must use ``goto``, then choose label names which say what the ``goto`` does or why the ``goto`` exists.

-The rationale for using gotos is:
+The rationale for using ``gotos`` is:

 - nesting is reduced.
 - errors by not updating individual exit points when making modifications are prevented.
 - saves the compiler work to optimize redundant code away.

-A common type of bug to be aware of is one ``err`` bugs which look like this:
+A common type of bug to be aware of is **one err** bug which look like this:

 .. code-block:: c